 Working with executive recruiters makes the entire hiring process more streamlined, both for the employer and potential employee.
 They are screening both sides as a neutral party to make sure the company, job and recruit are the right fit.
+But many people don’t understand how to work with recruiters and what that means.

 Talk openly about your professional accomplishments without exaggerating too much.
 In this day and age where recruiters can check your background with the click of their mouse, there’s no point in fibbing to get the gig.